Dead-nettles, Woundworts & Allies

 Leaf

-Yellow Archangel Lamiastrum galeobdolon subsp. montanum
+Yellow Archangel Lamium galeobdolon subsp. montanum

-A native of woodland and shady lanes on heavier, boulder clay soils.
+(Lamiastrum galeobdolon) A native of woodland and shady lanes on heavier, boulder clay soils.
 Often considered a good indicator species of ancient woodland.
 Flowers May to June.
 In every way a dead-nettle with yellow flowers.
 This native subspecies has relatively narrow, all green leaves - compare with the following, introduced form of the same species.

 Yellow Archangel Yellow Archangel Yellow Archangel Yellow Archangel